Global Existence and Regularity for the 3D Stochastic Primitive Equations of the Ocean and Atmosphere with Multiplicative White Noise: Mathematical Background and Notational Conventions

-\item[(iii)] Suppose that $\{\tau_n\}_{n\geq 1}$ is a strictly increasing sequence of stopping times converging to a (possibly infinite) stopping time $\xi$ and assume that $U$ is a predictable process in $H$.
-We say that the triple $(U,\xi, \{\tau_n\}_{n\geq 1} )$ is \emph{a maximal strong solution} if $(U, \tau_n)$ is a local strong solution for each $n$ and
+We infer from \eqref{eq:regularityCondMG} that $\phi(\tau) < \infty$, almost surely.
+Of course the question arrises as to whether the solution $U$ and therefore $\phi$ can be extended beyond $\tau$.
+We will call $\xi$ the supremum of the $\tau$'s such that $(U,\tau)$ is a local solution of \eqref{eq:AbstractFormulationPE}.
+A priori, $\xi$ might be finite or infinite and we are lead to the following notions of maximal and global solutions. \end{Rmk} \begin{Def}[Maximal and Global Solutions] \mbox{} \begin{itemize} \item[(i)] Suppose that $\{\tau_n\}_{n\geq 1}$ is a an increasing sequence of stopping times converging to a (possibly infinite) stopping time $\xi$ and assume that $U$ is a predictable process in $H$.
+We say that the pair $(U,\xi)$ is \emph{a maximal pathwise strong solution} if $(U, \tau_n)$ is a local strong pathwise solution for each $n$ and

-almost surely on the set $\{\xi < \infty\}$. \item[(iv)] If $(U, \xi)$ is a maximal strong solution and $\xi = \infty$ a.s. then we say that the solution is global. \end{itemize} \end{Def}
+almost surely on the set $\{\xi < \infty\}$. \item[(ii)] If $(U, \xi)$ is a maximal pathwise strong solution and $\xi = \infty$ a.s. then we say that the solution is global.
+Note that $\phi(\infty)$ can be finite or infinite in this case. \end{itemize} \end{Def}